 Paradise Park is a huge alpine meadow situated above the Pacific Crest Trail (PCT) on the west side of Mt.
 Hood.
-If you are there four to six weeks after the snow melts you’ll be treated to a dazzling display of wildflowers, with Mt.
+If you go there four to six weeks after the snow melts you’ll be treated to a dazzling display of wildflowers, with Mt.
 Hood towering in all its splendor above the meadow.

-About 0.9 miles after crossing the horse-watering stream, the Zigzag Mountain Trail #775 goes off to the left.
+About 0.9 miles after crossing the horse-watering stream, the Zigzag Mountain Trail goes off to the left.
 Stay right, and in another 0.5 mile you’ll reach the PCT and the trail into Paradise Park.

 Horses aren’t allowed in fragile Paradise Park, so you’ll need to tie them at the hitching rail you’ll find at the junction of the Paradise Park Trail and the PCT and then continue up into the park on foot.

 The 0.6-mile trail from the PCT into Paradise Park climbs steadily, but you’ll be rewarded for your exertions with wildflower displays that become increasingly riotous the higher you hike.
 Purple lupine, orange Indian paintbrush, white Sitka valerian, and creamy spikes of bear grass are breathtakingly arrayed across the rolling hills.
 Mt.
 Hood soars overhead, providing the perfect backdrop for your best wildflower photos ever.
-Do not forget to take your camera.